 grep command which is used for pattern finding/filtering.
 This is a kind of selective data extraction from source data.

 cut is another command which is useful for selective data extraction.

-cut command basically extracts portion of data from each line of given file or supplied data.
-Syntax to be used for cut command is
+cut command basically extracts a portion of data from each line of a given file or supplied data.
+Syntax to be used for

 # cut [options] [file]

 Below different options can be used with cut command :